silent1mezzo/django-shortnr/README.rst

 #.
 Keeps tracks of the shortened url usage

-Upcomming Features
+#.
+Ability to store URLs and view them afterwards

 #.
-Ability to store urls if your logged in
+URLs are reused if user is authenticated and has already shortened the url, or if the user isn't authenticated

 Again, this has been done, and probably been done better elsewhere.
 I was just bored...